SAyaka0122/Deep-learning-based-binary-classifier/README.md

 # Our code

-We share the code used in paper "Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases".
+Our deep-learning-based binary classifier (normal or abnormal) achieved a PERFECT classification on 108,308 two-dimensional retinal OCT images.
+Our paper is on arXiv now.https://arxiv.org/abs/2001.05859 Here we share the code used in our wokr above.

 # Requirement